 The housing market is still working in favor of home-sellers these days.
 In fact, the latest numbers from the National Association of Realtors indicate that existing home sales are up 6.5%, indicating continuing high demand for homes.

-There's another way to measure demand—by calculating a housing market's absorption rate.
+But there's another way to measure demand: by calculating a housing market's absorption rate.

-The absorption rate is defined as the rate at which homes that are available in a particular market are sold over a specific time frame, such as over the period of a month.
-The rate is calculated by taking the number of homes sold in the given time frame—say, over 30 days—and dividing that number by the total number of available homes in the market.
+The absorption rate is defined as the rate at which homes that are available in a particular market are sold over a specific time frame.
+The rate is calculated by taking the number of homes sold within a period—say, over 30 days—and dividing that number by the total number of available homes in the market.

-If there are two different price ranges in a particular housing market, you should focus on calculating the absorption rate for homes in your price range, according to Redfin.
+If there are two different price ranges in a particular housing market, you should focus on calculating the absorption rate for homes in your price range.

 Housing markets with an absorption rate that equals more than 20% are considered to be seller's markets.
-On the other hand, those markets with an absorption rate lower than 15% indicate buyer's markets, according to Investopedia.
+On the other hand, those markets with an absorption rate lower than 15% indicate buyer's markets.